crempp/c-os/docs/devlog.md

 # Development Log
 ----

+### July 30th, 2018
+After getting the bootloader to load more than one track I was immediately stuck again when the CONST section of the kernel wasn't where I thought it should be in memory.

+First I found that the linker offsets for the assembly segments were wrong.
+Fixed those.

+Next I realized that the segment registers needed to be setup for the kernel once we get to the entry point.

+Things still weren't working.
+I modified the code to print the address the bootloader was copying sectors to using the print_hex function.
+Within that function the ROR instruction would execute and then the IP register zeroed out.
+This was quite odd so I assumed it was a bug in pcjs.
+I upgraded pcjs to no avail.
+After debugging pcjs itself for a while I finally stumbled on some obscure information that many instructions on the 8088 don't support all addressing modes.
+For example ROR and SHR can't use immediate values or memory locations (these are functionally the same) but must use the CL register.
+Using the `cpu 8086` directive in nasm helps point these out.
+After updating the code the address printing worked but along the way I found the actual bugs that led me to even try hex printing.
+In a few areas I was overwriting registers which messed up loading addresses.
+Fixed those and now the kernel CONST segment is in the right spot.

+The kernel is running and I see the kernel message but the screen is acting wacky.

 ### July 29th, 2018
 Finally found [example](https://forum.osdev.org/viewtopic.php?f=1&t=24041) code that loads more than one cylinder from a disk.
 This allowed me to finally load the entire kernel.
 The kernel isn't working yet but it's loading.